Game is the most common form of poker played in the world and in any

 to pick up the trade.

-essentially a friendly affair but when money is concerned things can get out of
+poker is essentially a friendly affair but when money is concerned things can

-hand.
-If your players need to move on a bit then start organising the game
+get out of hand.
+If your players need to move on a bit then start organising

-properly with a set time and buy some chips and a cloth to make things feel
+the game properly with a set time and buy some chips and a cloth to make things

-right.
+feel right.
 The bottom line is honesty.
-If a player is a bad loser or they try to
+If a player is a bad loser or they try

-least one player who takes their work seriously.
-Provisions must be made
+organisation by at least one player who takes their work seriously.
+Provisions

 - Roundish or seven-sided table A good table is